 Infants 0 - 4 years carried free of charge but MUST be added to your booking

-The TSS Earnslaw will undergo annual maintenance early June 2018 - early July 2018.
+The TSS Earnslaw will undergo annual maintenance 2 June 2018 - 8 July 2018 (and mid May 2019 - late June 2019).
 During this period travel across Lake Wakatipu is by one of our smaller boats

 From mid June - September, Gourmet BBQ Dinner is dependent on sufficient bookings.
 Please provide your contact details in the event of a cancellation and reconfirm 48 hours prior to departure

 On occasions 4pm (returning 7.30pm) or 8pm (returning midnight) Gourmet BBQ Dinner departures may be scheduled - minimum numbers apply.
-Please provide contact details in the event of a cancellation and reconfirm 48 hours prior to departure
+Please provide contact details and reconfirm 48 hours prior to departure

 Steeped in Queenstown’s pioneering history, your experience starts with a Lake Wakatipu cruise in the 105 year old steamship, the TSS Earnslaw.
 Then disembark at Walter Peak High Country Farm, one of the first farms set up in the region.